ckucewicz/mortality_education_analysis/README.md

 Finally, we compared and performed regression analysis on the relationship between average high school graduation rates and juvenile gun-related deaths per 100,000 residents at the ZIP code level.

+Note: These data sets contained some incomplete or missing data, which may affect the accuracy or completeness of the analysis.

 # Visualization and Key Insights
 1. [View the dashboard created on tableau public](https://public.tableau.com/views/DataVizChallenge_Gun_Violence__Edu/scientificdashboard3?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
 2. **Key Findings from the Regression Analysis:**